Gametoast/Documentation/StarWarsBattlefrontII/documentation/procedural animation mode.md

 This panel contains the Name of the currently selected group.
 Add/delete group buttons, and group list.
 Plays When Level Begins button.
 Play/stop currently selected group buttons.
 Add/delete an anim/obj pair from the current group.
 A list of paired names that reflect the object name and animation name.
 Edit the currently selected animation and object to be paired together.

-So here&#39;s how you use this panel for your animations.
+So here's how you use this panel for your animations.

 C ![](images/procedural_animation_mode_save_anim.jpg) lick the top Add to add an animation group, and then give it a descriptive name.

 Click the Animation/Object Pairs Add button to add an animation/object pair to the currently selected group.
 You must add a new pair before you can edit it.

 Type in the name of an animation and the name of the object it will be played on.
-Capitalization doesn&#39;t matter, but make sure they are spelled correctly.
+Capitalization doesn't matter, but make sure they are spelled correctly.

 You can click the Play button to play the entire group and see what it acts like together. **NOTE:** You must have an **object with a name** selected in order to play a group.
-That&#39;s all there is to creating an animation group!
+That's all there is to creating an animation group!
 When you have your groups created, you can move on to actually getting them to do things.

-Groups that have Plays When Level Begins turned on will automatically play as soon as the level is loaded, meaning if all you&#39;re trying to do is add background animation, you&#39;re done now.
+Groups that have Plays When Level Begins turned on will automatically play as soon as the level is loaded, meaning if all you're trying to do is add background animation, you're done now.

 Stops when Object is Controlled is a button that allows you to toggle off the animation if the player or an AI unit enters that object causing it to switch sides.
 This was not used in the final game, but was intended to give spacecraft a subtle hovering/floating animation that would stop when a ship was entered and start again when the ship was exited.

 1.
 ## **Creating Hierarchies**

-When you are ready to start grouping objects in hierarchies, you&#39;ll want to check out the
+When you are ready to start grouping objects in hierarchies, you'll want to check out the

 aptly named Hierarchies panel in the lower right corner of the editor.